 "If you want to go fast, then go alone, if you want to go far, then go together“Is an African proverb.
 Accordingly, social action would be indispensable for success in long-distance running towards the energy transition.
 Together you can overcome a motivation valley more easily and you bring numerous skills to the start that are necessary for the complex Major project of the energy transition (Peter Altmaier) are needed.

 But what does that mean holistic Energy transition?

 Energy market = electricity market + heating market + fuel market

-thanks to the Renewable Energy Sources Act (EEG) and the previous ones 3 amendments to the EEG the energy transition in the electricity sector in this country can boast great success.
+Thanks to the Renewable Energy Sources Act (EEG) and the previous ones 3 amendments to the EEG the energy transition in the electricity sector in Germany can boast of great success.
 The figures for the share of RES electricity in gross electricity consumption fluctuate between 22 and 25 percent.
-But the total energy consumption is fed in addition to the energy requirement in the electricity market also from energy consumption in fuel and heating market, Measured against the developments in the electricity market, the energy transition in the fuel and heating market has practically not yet started.
+But the total energy consumption is fed in addition to the energy requirement in the electricity market also from energy consumption in fuel and Heating market.
+Measured against the developments in the electricity market, the energy transition in the fuel and heating market has practically not yet started.